RgTheGreat/cin_term/README.md

-# mil_term-0.0.1
+# cin_term-0.0.1
-mil_term is a terminal(not really) which only has two to three commands
+cin_term is a terminal(not really) which only has two to three commands

 # Installation
 ``pip install mil-term==0.0.1``